Azure/osdu-developer/docs/src/tutorial_cli.md

 ![Create Profile](./images/tutorial_1.png)

+## Clone and Deploy the Solution

+In this section you'll clone the osdu-developer repo into your clouddrive, then run a series of scripts to log into your subscription and deploy the solution.

-### 2. Clone the solution
+### 1. Clone the Solution

-Use a new cloudshell session and clone the repository.
+Use a new Cloud Shell session and clone the repository.

 ```powershell
 cd clouddrive